What to Expect with Tooth Extractions

 In some cases, your dentist or oral surgeon will have to recommend a full sedation option.
 This is more commonly used if it is a complicated extraction or if multiple teeth are to be removed at one time more than one time.
 The patient will be given anesthesia through an IV and will have no memory of this procedure.

 Tooth Extractions – Recovery

 Following the procedure, the dentist or oral surgeon will have a specific set of instructions for caring for the extraction site in the hours and the days that follow the tooth removal.
 Usually, this involves leaving the gauze on the extraction site in order to minimize the bleeding of it for the first few hours.

 Depending on the Tooth Extraction performed, your dentist or oral surgeon may also prescribe some different medication that will help to relieve pain for the first few after the procedure has been completed.
-It’s important for the extraction site to be kept clean and for the patients will have to follow the instructions for care; this allows the gums to heal in a matter of weeks without any complications or infections.
-Depending on the situation and patient, it maybe necessary for the dentist to replace one or more missing teeth either with a bridge, denture, or permanent dental implant once the extraction site heals.
+It’s important for the extraction site to be kept clean and for the patients to follow the instructions for care; this allows the gums to heal in a matter of weeks without any complications or infections.
+Depending on the situation and patient, it may be necessary for the dentist to replace one or more missing teeth either with a bridge, denture, or permanent dental implant once the extraction site heals.
 This can help improve function but would also look more esthetically pleasing to the patient.